Crude drug: Morphology and organoleptic characters of crude drugs

 Arrangement of cracks and wrinkles in case of stem bark of varieties of Cinchona bark, or the color of aloe can separate in varieties.

 The adulteration of seed of Strychnos nux-vomica with the seed of Strrychnos nux-blanda or Strychnos potatorum, caraway with Indian dill, Alexandrian senna with dog senna or palthe senna are identified by morphological means.

-In case of a cellular products (Unorganized Drugs), form of the drug depends totally on the method of preparation of the drug.
+In case of cellular products (unorganized drugs), form of the drug depends totally on the method of preparation of the drug.
 Thus, gum acacia is found in the form of ovoid tears, while tragacanth is marketed as vermiform ribbon with longitudinal striations.